In the middle of the Reykjadalsá river in the beautiful Borgarfjörður in West Iceland, you will see steam coming from a river.

 I took a video of Árhver hot spring during one of these summer nights, so you can see what it looks like.
 Isn't it lovely?

-If you want to visit Árhver then it is located on the way to Reykholt in West-Iceland.
-Just before reaching the bridge to Borgarnes on ring-road 1 turn right on road 50.
+Just before reaching the bridge to Borgarnes on Ring Road 1, turn right on Road 50.
 Then turn right onto road 518, heading towards Reykholt and Hraunfossar.

 After about 800 metres on road 518, you will see a dirt track on your right.
-You can drive down this dirt track and stop and leave your car when you reach this part of the dirt road of the farmer (see my photo) and walk from here to the hot spring.
-The steam coming from Árhver can be seen in my photo below.
+You can drive down this dirt track, stop, and leave your car at this point on the farmer's dirt road (see my photo), then walk from here to the hot spring.
+I hope that the farmer is ok with us visiting Árhver.

 On the way to Árhver hot spring